-At the beginning of the individual gaiting pattern, a courtesy, or honor turn, is optional.
+The individual gaiting pattern, a courtesy, or honor turn, is optional.

 The handler should know where the judge is at all times and be certain not to block the judge's view of the dog.
 Be alert, since the judge may use hand motions instead of a voice request.